aws/amazon-ecs-agent/agent/functional_tests/README.md

 Before running these tests, you should build the ECS Agent and tag its image as `amazon/amazon-ecs-agent:make`.

+You should also run the registry the tests pull from.
+This can most easily be done via `make test-registry`.

 ## Running

 These tests should be run on an EC2 instance able to correctly run the ECS agent and access the ECS APIs.

+The best way to run them is via the `make run-functional-tests` target.

-They may be run with `go test -tags functional -v ./...`
+Thay may also be manually run with `go test -tags functional -v ./...`,